 Deploy your mirrors#

-Mirrors can be deployed from their own Dashboards, or from the Mirrors view of the original (see our support article Working with mirrors).
+Mirrors can be deployed from their own Dashboards, or from the Mirrors view of the original.

 In the Django Sites admin you will see each mirror now listed.

 If you’re using a Django application that makes use of the Sites framework, such as django CMS, you will see that it now has access to multiple independent sites.
 In django CMS for example this means that pages can be one site of the project or another.

 Managing database migrations#